-A supplier needs to manufacture a certain number of pieces before he can make a worthwhile profit.
-The raw material and component suppliers also impose MOQ requirements on your supplier, since they also need to provide a certain amount of products to your supplier in order to reach profitability.
+A supplier needs to manufacture a certain number of units before he can make a worthwhile profit.
+The raw materials and component suppliers also impose MOQ requirements on your supplier, since they also need to provide a certain amount of products to your supplier in order to reach profitability.
 This translates into the MOQ.
 If you can’t reach it, the supplier won’t do business with you.

-Alibaba: The suppliers tends to have rather high MOQ requirements.
-The reason is that they don’t keep products in stock and need to purchase a minimum quantity from their sub suppliers.
+Alibaba: Suppliers tend to have rather high MOQ requirements.
+The reason is that they don’t keep products in stock and need to purchase a minimum quantity from their suppliers.
 They also need to manufacture a minimum quantity of products in order to make a profit.
-Many consumer products, such as wristwatches, can easily have MOQ requirements on 300 pieces and above.
-An MOQ requirement is usually valid for a specific product, so if you want to order two different products you need order 2 x MOQ requirement.
+Many consumer products, such as wristwatches, can easily have MOQ requirements of 300 units and greater.
+An MOQ requirement is usually valid for a specific product, so if you want to order two different products, you need to order 2 x the MOQ requirement.
 This is often too much for small businesses that don’t have fairly large sales volumes.

-Aliexpress: Most suppliers here can offer an MOQ from 10 pcs and above.
-The simple reason is that Aliexpress suppliers can split up a larger quantity between many small buyers.
-This eliminates the issue of reaching a high MOQ requirement, but will of course affect the prices.
+Aliexpress: Most suppliers here offer an MOQ starting at 10 units and greater.
+The simple reason is that AliExpress suppliers can split up a larger quantity between many small buyers.
+This eliminates the issue of reaching a high MOQ requirement, but will of course affect prices.

-The price paid for a product are based on two main factors: its quality standard and the quantity you buy.
-The approach an importer should have to pricing is very different when comparing the two portals Alibaba and Aliexpress.
+The price paid for a product is based on two main factors: its quality standards and the quantity you buy.
+The approach an importer should have with regards to pricing is very different when comparing the Alibaba and Aliexpress portals.

-Alibaba: There are no fixed prices but everything is quoted from scratch to a various degree.
-You send your product specifications (colors, dimensions, materials, certification requirements etc.), the delivery terms and the quantity you want to buy; then the supplier gets back to you with a price.
-A wristwatch can anything from US$2 to US$200, the pricing is a question of which quality standard you require.
+Alibaba: There are no fixed prices, but everything is quoted from scratch to a various degree.
+You send your product specifications (colors, dimensions, materials, certification requirements, etc.), the delivery terms and the quantity you want to buy; then the supplier gets back to you with a price.
+A wristwatch can cost anything from $2 to $200 USD; the pricing is a question of what quality standards you require.

-Assuming that you can reach the suppliers MOQ requirements you will also enjoy lower prices compared to if you are ordering a 10 to 20 pcs at a time from Aliexpress suppliers.
+Assuming that you can reach the suppliers MOQ requirements, you will also enjoy lower prices compared to if you are ordering 10 to 20 units at a time from AliExpress suppliers.

-Aliexpress: The supplier lists a product, and they list prices for different quantities.
+Aliexpress: The supplier lists a product and prices for different quantities.
 It’s usually not up for negotiation.
-Prices on Aliexpress are higher compared to if you would order a larger quantity from an Alibaba supplier.
+Prices on Aliexpress are higher compared to larger quantity orders from an Alibaba supplier.

 Custom designed and branded products